 The Illustrated Parts Breakdown (IPB) consists of exploded drawings of the power stacker assembly and subassemblies.
-Each drawing also has a list of replaceable parts.
+Parts are listed next to each drawing.

 Only replaceable parts are assigned part numbers.
-If a part or assembly is damaged but does not have a part number, replace the entire power stacker assembly.
+If a part or assembly is damaged but does not have a part number, replace the entire power stacker assembly: